Exclusive!

 directed by René Clair (France, 1930)

-in a troubled Pola for the night—she sleeping in his
+takes in a troubled Pola for the night—she sleeping

-bed and he on the floor.
-Early in the morning, there
+in his bed and he on the floor.
+Early in the

-Believing it is the police, Albert hides Paula under a
+his door.
+Believing it is the police, Albert hides

-heap of blankets before he opens the door.
+Paula under a heap of blankets before he opens the

 Actually, it is Bill, demanding that